7 Awesome Reasons to Visit Duncannon, Pennsylvania

 The Hershey-Harrisburg area attracts millions of tourists each year with the area’s great museums and chocolate attractions.
 However, very few visitors to the region make the short drive up the Susquehanna to the small borough of Duncannon in Perry County.

-Many visitors to Duncannon are hikers along the Appalachian Trail, which runs through the town on its way between Georgia and Maine.
+Many visitors hike through the Duncannon, PA for the Appalachian Trail, which runs through the town on its way between Georgia and Maine.
 And, while there’s definitely some great hiking to do in the area, there’s plenty to keep non-hikers busy as well.

 So, whether you’ve visiting the Harrisburg area for a vacation, hiking the Appalachian Trail, or just checking out a new area close to home, here are my top picks for things to do in Duncannon, Pennsylvania:

 Describing exactly what The Old Sled Works is can be quite difficult.
 It’s mostly an antique mall, but it also has a craft section, several penny arcades with old games, a museum, and an old soda fountain.

 The Old Sled Works is housed in the old Lightning Guider Sled factory.
 From 1904-1988 millions of sleds were made here, more than any other factory in America.
 However, in 1991, the factory was given new life when it opened as The Old Sled Works.